Empowerment and Engagement Of Community In Strengthening Child Health Among Tribal Population

 Project Team: Dr. Manjunatha R, Dr. Usha Manjunath, Ms. Ramya T Karur, Ms. Aishwarya K Urala.

 Location: Hubballi, Ballari, Lucknow, Ajmer & Vrindavan

 Akshaya Patra is the world largest (not-for-profit run) Mid-Day Meal Programme serving wholesome food every school day to over 1.76 million children from 15,024 schools across 12 states in India.
 Akshaya Patra has been concerting all its efforts towards providing fresh and nutritious meals to children on every single school day.
-During summer vacations, the majority of the schools supported by the MDM scheme of Government and Akshaya Patra Foundation do not provide food for school children.
+During summer vacations, most of the schools supported by the MDM scheme of Government and Akshaya Patra Foundation do not provide food for school children.
 A very few of the locations where the Government declares as drought-hit areas, based on the priority of the situation, Akshaya Patra Foundation supplies mid-day meals to school children during summer vacations.
-This evaluation study focusses on impact assessment of the health and nutritional status of children who receive mid-day meals during summer vacations in selected places of the Country.
-This study with Controlled Before and After Design is going on in 05 locations of the Country, namely Hubballi, Ballari, Lucknow, Ajmer, and Mathura.
+This evaluation study focussed on impact assessment of the health and nutritional status of children who receive mid-day meals during summer vacations in selected places of the Country.
+This study with Controlled Before and After Design was conducted in 05 locations of the Country, namely Hubballi, Ballari, Lucknow, Ajmer, and Mathura.

 Impact Evaluation of Brighter Minds Program

 Agency: Centre for Integrative Health and Well Being